-Just as a residential architect must be aware of the integrity of a home’s foundation, the landscape architect must be concerned with the integrity of the land that the home’s foundation will sit on.
+Just as a residential architect must be aware of the integrity of a home’s foundation, the landscape architect must be concerned with the integrity of the land that the home’s foundation will sit upon.
 When we are simultaneously engaged at the beginning of the project with the residential architect, the client can rest assured that the structural planning and construction of their home will be remain sound for a very long time to come.

-In this Highland Park project, we set all the grades in establishing what is known as the “finished floor of the house.”
+In this project, we set all the grades in establishing what is known as the “finished floor of the house.”
 Often builders will overlook this critical step in pre-construction planning and cause expensive problems to emerge later after the home is completed.
 For example, when grades are set to too high or too low in the front it affects the grades and outcomes in the rear.
 Without having a comprehensive plan and a clear understanding of these grades and elevations, opportunities are lost for connectivity to the gardens and access to the property.
 Additionally, it can create costs for retaining walls and other mitigation efforts that might well be avoided if the property was set on the correct finished floor from the outset.

 Often, modern homes seem simple at first glance but that’s rarely ever the case.
 This unique home was set on a very tight lot in Highland Park so our collaboration at the outset of the project with the architecture firm of SHM ensured that the totality of the vision would be successful.

 Setting the perfectly flat finished floor of this home was critical because of the tight fit of all the elements.
 Proper planning of the swimming pool design, zero edge/gutter pool, ipe deck, and surrounding landscape was important to the effect that the architect wanted.
 That being, that the grass line would go right to the edge of the pool.

 All the exacting tolerances and craftsmanship used in the construction of this home insured that the vibe would be one of privacy and calm within a spectacular inner-city location.